spinpar/geminai/README.md

 ## GeminAI 🤖

 **GeminAI** is a lightweight browser extension that brings AI assistance directly to your current tab.
-Designed as a "popup AI," it eliminates the need to open a new tab every time you want to interact with an AI agent.
+Designed as a "popup AI", it eliminates the need to open a new tab every time you want to interact with an AI agent.

 > **Important:** GeminAI is **not intended as a replacement** for full AI platforms.
 It was created to provide quick, convenient access without leaving your current browsing session.
 Additionally, **GeminAI does not store message history** and is **designed for simplicity**.